piggybak/piggybak/README.md

 TODO
 ========

-* Fix tax calculation when coupon / discounts applied.

 * Ensure that changes in nested addresses are recorded on order notes.

 Copyright
 ========

-Copyright (c) 2011 End Point & Steph Skardal.
+Copyright (c) 2013 End Point & Steph Skardal.
 See LICENSE.txt for further details.